-Please make sure you have enough children's paracetamol and ibuprofen at home, ready for when your child comes home from hospital.
+Please make sure you have enough children's paracetamol and ibuprofen at home.
 We will give you a short supply of these to take home, but you may need to continue with more of your own supply when these run out.
 Please see our separate leaflet 'Pain relief after your child's day case surgery' for more information on how much and when to give pain relief.